Why We Sleep: Contents

-The values of sleep and the consequences of sleep deprivation are also brought up in the book.
-One particular research conducted in the past, where people volunteered themselves to sleep for only six hours in a span of 10 nights, is brought up by Walker.
+The values of sleep and the consequences of sleep deprivation are also brought up.
+One particular research was conducted where people volunteered to sleep for only six hours in a span of 10 nights.
 This resulted in the volunteers being "cognitively impaired" along with their brains being heavily damaged, regardless of the three week eight-hour sleep schedule they received later.
 Actions carried out by sleep-deprived people, such as answering emails at every hour of a day, are brought to question in the book.
 Walker wrote that research proves that sleeping after studying allows for "memory, integration and retention benefits" to occur.
 He further wrote that sleeping has the ability to retain memories and amend the abilities of human learning.
-Many organizations, who make creativeness, productiveness and resilient workers valued, give themselves a "sleep bonus", with the amount of extra sleep received being determined through electronic monitoring.
-Walker further noted that companies are changing their workplaces by allowing more "flexible working" and comfort zones for people to rest.
+Many organizations who value creativity, productiveness and resilient workers, give them a "sleep bonus", with the amount of extra sleep received being determined through electronic monitoring.
+Walker noted that companies are changing their workplaces by allowing more "flexible working" and comfort zones for people to rest.

-Walker's research on what impacts sleep is brought up in the book, with temperature influencing sleep being one of them.
-A five-step guideline is written in the book, with Walker explaining how to prevent "self-euthanasia" from missing sleep.
+Walker's research on what impacts sleep is discussed, with temperature's influence being one.
+A five-step guideline is included that explains how to prevent "self-euthanasia" due to missing sleep.
 The guideline also brings up "individual-level transformation" and a reformation of society.
-The book teaches about the basics behind how sleep works neurologically and biologically.
-The impact of caffeine on sleep is written in the book, with Walker noting its effects on the adenosine that allows people to fall asleep.
-It is further explained that caffeine will take more time to exit the body as it ages, with younger people having the ability to break caffeine down at a fast pace.
+The book teaches the basics of the neurological and biological function of sleep.
+The impact of caffeine on sleep is in the book, with Walker noting its effects on the adenosine that allows people to fall asleep.
+It is further explained that caffeine takes more time to exit the body as we age, with younger people having the ability to break caffeine down faster.

-Walker wrote the book in a "reader-friendly" in areas such as discussing about neuroscientific techniques and how they were created.
-The book ends with Walker's advice for better sleep through 12 tips, with one of the tips written in the book being to have an eight-to-nine-hour period of sleep.
+Walker wrote the book in a "reader-friendly" way in areas such as discussing neuroscientific techniques and how they were created.
+The book ends with Walker's advice for better sleep through 12 tips, with one of them to have a single eight-to-nine hour period of sleep.